-One of just 87 copies.
+One of only 87 copies issued

 BINDING: Hardcover